 Education & Other Experience

 After graduating summa cum laude from Dartmouth College and cum laude from Harvard Law School, I clerked for Judge George A. O’Toole, Jr. of the U.S. District Court for Massachusetts.
 Before joining Harvard Law School’s faculty in 1998, I worked briefly at Crowell & Moring, LLP in Washington, D.C., Cravath, Swaine, & Moore, LLP in New York, the Civil Rights Division of the U.S. Justice Department, the Boston Consulting Group, the Senate Judiciary Committee, and the CBS Evening News with Dan Rather.

 My outside interests include politics, broadcast journalism, travel, volunteerism, and my puppy Rosie.
-I cherish time spent with friends discussing issues such as faith, identity, emotions, politics, and meaning.
+I cherish time spent with friends discussing issues such as faith, identity, emotions, politics, meaning, and belonging.
 This is a true sign that I love having and teaching difficult conversations!
 I very much enjoy observing people in their daily interactions and I love to learn about their stories and life experiences.